gravitational/teleport/rfd/0159-password-status.md

 When the user wants to change their password, we need to first confirm their identity.
 Currently, we confirm the user's identity both by asking for the previous password, as well as performing a passkey/MFA token confirmation.
 To support adding a password where no password is configured, we propose to relax the confirmation conditions and allow setting password with _only_ passwordless token if such one has been used for confirming user's identity.

-Rationale: as there is no reliable way to verify that the user actually has a password configured, we _have to_ allow setting a password without providing the current password for those whose password status is unknown.
+Rationale: as there is no reliable way to verify that the user actually has a password configured, we _have to_ allow setting a password without providing the current password for those whose password status is unknown (unspecified).
 We could potentially require current password for those users whose password status is _known_ (see [Recognizing Users Who Configured Their Passwords](#recognizing-users-who-configured-their-passwords)).
 This, however, is not necessary: if a potential attacker is able to prove their identity using a passwordless key (as opposed to an MFA key or an app token), they already are able to sign in and perform _any_ other action, including adding their own passwordless keys, as well as removing existing passwordless keys of the user under attack.

 The following diagram sums up the modified process: